niem94/niem94/README.md

 ## Professional Experience 💼

 Years of experience in software development have given me a solid foundation in modern software development practices and technologies.
 I have worked on a wide range of projects, from developing and maintaining e-commerce platforms to creating and operating cloud-native solutions.
-I have a strong passion for learning and sharing knowledge, and I'm always looking for new challenges and opportunities to grow as a software developer.
+I have a strong passion for learning and sharing knowledge, and I'm always looking for new challenges and opportunities to grow as a software engineer.
 I have a sharp eye for detail and a strong focus on quality and simplicity in everything I do.
+I love working with people who share my passion for software development and who are not afraid to challenge the status quo.

-### Software Developer <span style="float:right">August 2023 - Present</span>
+### Software Developer and Open Source Community Facilitator <span style="float:right">August 2023 - Present</span>

 _Energinet, Fredericia_

-Working as a software developer at Energinet, I'm part of the Substation Data team born from the Digital Incubator in the Innovation department.
-The Digital Incubator is responsible for developing and maintaining software solutions that have been identified as strategic and innovative for the organization.
-Furthermore, the team is very focused on adopting modern software development practices and technologies, while promoting a culture that encourages learning and sharing knowledge across the organization.
+Working as a software developer at Energinet, I'm part of the Substation Data team in the Innovation department.
 As a member of the Substation Data team my primary focus is on platform engineering and IT/OT convergence.
+The team's vision is to modernize the IT/OT landscape by providing E2E data solutions that enable other teams to scale and innovate their business cases.

+From September 2024 to June 2025 I was lent out to a platform engineering team, to help scope, design, and implement a new shared platform for the organization.
+The platform was designed to be a cloud-native, GitOps-enabled, and self-service platform that would enable other teams to deploy and operate their services in a standardized way.

 - Developing and maintaining K8s infrastructure and platforms.
 - Developing and maintaining GitOps tooling.
 - Developing and maintaining CI/CD pipelines.
 - Developing and maintaining IT and OT integrations.
+- Developing and maintaining on-prem racks.
+- Facilitating and fostering an open-source community within the organization.
+- Hosting and facilitating meetups, hackathons, and workshops.
-- Supporting the organization in adopting modern software development practices like GitOps, DevOps, and cloud-native.
+- Promoting modern software development practices like GitHub Flow, DevOps, cloud-native, and open source practices.
-- Community work to support the organization in becoming more aware of inner an open source benefits.

 ### Teaching Assistant <span style="float:right">September 2022 - August 2023</span>